Find suitable IT service providers & digital experts faster (Part 3)

 SAP consultants and developers (16 days), which will be looked at in more detail in the next section, as well as product owners and cloud experts (14 days) are in the midfield in terms of award duration.
 The process is somewhat faster for UX/UI designers, data scientists and business analysts, whose projects are awarded after an average of 13 and 14 days respectively.
 Interestingly, the awarding period is particularly short for project managers and Scrum Masters.
 Here, it only takes 9 days on average.

 Award duration for developers

-A large proportion of IT projects are awarded to developers.
+The majority of IT projects are assigned to developers.
 But not all developers are the same.
 This is also shown by the length of time it takes to award a contract:

 Within the group of developers, the median award duration varies from 14 days for frontend and mobile developers to 19 days for software engineers.
 In between are Backend and Fullstack Developers.
 Similar to DevOps Engineers, parallels can be drawn here with the hourly rates of developers.
 Backend and fullstack developers earn more on average than mobile and frontend developers.
 However, a general significant correlation between hourly rates and the duration of the contract cannot be established.

 Conclusion: This much time should be planned in

 In summary, it can be seen that when looking for digital experts and IT service providers, at least 10 - 20 days should be planned from the time the project is published until it is awarded.
 However, there are also some projects that are awarded much later.
 This has to do, among other things, with the tender text (Part 1 of the analysis series) and the general conditions (Part 2) of an IT project together.
 The analysis of this paper also shows that certain jobs are awarded earlier than others.
 Here are three key statements on this topic:

 - The allocation of admin positions takes the longest.
 Sufficient time should be planned here or the search should be started early.